svallero/cloud-accounting/README.md

 - yum install MySQL-python --enablerepo=epel

-and other modules you better get from Pypi because in yum are broken...
+and other modules you better get from Pypi because in yum they are broken...
 - pip install pika
 - pip install python-daemon